HAVE A HIGHLY EXPERIENCED FORENSIC SCIENTIST WORKING FOR YOU

 - M.S.
 Computer Science – Rutgers University, New Brunswick, NJ

 - B.A.
-Computer Science – Rutgers College, New Brunswick, NJ
+Computer Science – Rutgers University, New Brunswick, NJ

 - A Method and Apparatus for Identifying Hosts Breeching the Firewall Perimeter, (S. Branigan, H. Burch, B. Cheswick), 7,299,489.